mthiebaux/JSNtemplate/README.md

 Building a clean, exemplary websocket client to replace fragile long polling and enable faster ping pong.

-### *Storage*
+### *Session*

-Developing persistent profile and session states using client-side localStorage, and server-side client profile storage.
+Building on *WebSock* message exchange, with client-to-client ping pong message protocol, using persistent profile and session states using client-side localStorage, and server-side client profile storage.

 The localStorage allocations persist across system reboot, and can become polluted during app testing and development.
 These are cleared through the browser's cookies/website-data management tools, listed as 'localhost', 'loca.lt', etc.

-### *Session*

-Building on *WebSock* message exchange with client-to-client ping pong message protocol.
-Consideration for persistent client sessions using stored account state (see *Storage* app), to traverse auto-reconnect events.

 ## Installation